ADS-UU-2020-2021/Before-You-Start/README.md

 ## Extra stuff

 ### Communication
-The Master communication is in Teams, in a team called Applied Data Science master's programme The Data Wrangling comms is in Teams, in INFOMDWR_2020 The informal communication is in Whatsapp, in a group ADS There's also a slack which is kinda slow atm
+The Master communication is in Teams, in a team called Applied Data Science master's programme.
+The Data Wrangling comms is in Teams, in INFOMDWR_2020.
+The informal communication is in Whatsapp, in a group ADS.
+There's also a slack which is kinda slow atm.

 ### Calc your grade